-2220.70.120 - Expiration Date and Time Extensions
+22.70.120 - Expiration Date and Time Extensions

 - A. Time limits, vesting, extensions.
-Coastal permit Coastal Development Permit time limits, vesting requirements, and extension provisions shall comply with the following: - Time limits, vesting.
-Coastal permitsCoastal Development Permits not vested within three years of the date of approval shall expire and become void.
-The permit shall not be deemed vested until the permit holder has actually obtained a Building Permit or other construction permit and has substantially completed improvements in accordance with the approved permits, or has actually commenced the allowed use on the subject property, in compliance with the conditions of approval, or has recorded a Parcel or Final Map. - Extensions of time.
+Coastal permit time limits, vesting requirements, and extension provisions shall comply with the following: - 1.
+Time limits, vesting.
+Coastal permits not vested within three years of the date of approval shall expire and become void.
+The permit shall not be deemed vested until the permit holder has actually obtained a Building Permit or other construction permit and has substantially completed improvements in accordance with the approved permits, or has actually commenced the allowed use on the subject property, in compliance with the conditions of approval, or has recorded a Parcel or Final Map.

+- 2. Extensions of time.
 Upon request by the applicant, the Director may extend the time for an approved permit to be vested. - a.
 Filing.
 The applicant shall file a written request for an extension of time with the Agency, at least ten days prior to the expiration of the permit, together with the filing fee required by the County Fee Ordinance. - b.
 Review of extension request.
 The Director shall determine whether the permit holder has attempted to comply with the conditions of the permit.
 The burden of proof is on the permittee to establish, with substantial evidence, that the permit should not expire.
 The Director may instead refer the extension request to the Planning Commission for review.

-3. Action on extension.
+Action on extension.

 - a.
-If the Director (or the Planning Commission if the request is referred) determines that the applicant has proceeded in good faith and has exercised due diligence in complying with the conditions in a timely manner, the Director (or Planning Commission) may extend the -permit -for -a -maximum -period -of -three -years following -the -original expiration date.
+If the Director (or the Planning Commission if the request is referred) determines that the applicant has proceeded in good faith and has exercised due diligence in complying with the conditions in a timely manner, the Director (or Planning Commission) may extend the permit for a maximum period of three years following the original expiration date.
 If the approval was granted concurrently with a Tentative Map, the maximum amount of time extensions would be determined by Section 22.84.140 (Extensions of Time for Tentative Maps). - 4.
 Hearing on extension.
-If the Director finds that significant policy questions are at issue, including changed circumstances that may affect the consistency of the development with the policies of the LCP, the Director may refer the application to the Planning Commission for a public hearing in compliance with Section 2220.70.060 (Decision on Coastal Development Permit) and noticing requirements of Section 2220.70.050 (Public Notice). - 5.
+If the Director finds that significant policy questions are at issue, including changed circumstances that may affect the consistency of the development with the policies of the LCP, the Director may refer the application to the Planning Commission for a public hearing in compliance with Section 22.70.060 and noticing requirements of 22.70.050. - 5.
 Coordination of expiration date among multiple permits.
-If a Building Permit, or other permit or entitlement, is issued during the time the Coastal Development Permit remains in effect, the expiration date of the Building Permit or other permit or entitlement shall be automatically extended to coincide with the expiration date of the Coastal Development Permit.

-- B. Findings.
-In addition to the requirements of Section 2220.70.120.A of this Chapter, Coastal Development Permit extensions may be granted by the Director upon a finding that the project continues to be in conformance with the requirements and objectives of the Marin County Local Coastal Program and Coastal Act as applicable. - C. Appeal.
-Coastal Development Permit extensions must be noticed (in conformance with Section 2220.70.090) (Notice of Final Action) and may be appealed in compliance with Section 2220.70.080 (Appeal of Coastal Development Permit Decision).
+If a Building Permit, or other permit or entitlement, is issued during the time the Coastal Permit remains in effect, the expiration date of the Building Permit or other permit or entitlement shall be automatically extended to coincide with the expiration date of the Coastal Permit. - B. Findings.
+In addition to the requirements of Section 22.70.120.A, Coastal Permit extensions may be granted by the Director upon a finding that the project continues to be in conformance with the requirements and objectives of the Marin County Local Coastal Program and Coastal Act as applicable. - C. Appeal.
+Coastal Permit extensions must be noticed (Section 22.70.090) and may be appealed in compliance with Section 22.70.080 (Appeal of Coastal Permit Decision).

-2220.70.130 - Amendments to Coastal Development Permits
+22.70.130 - Amendments to Coastal Permits

-A Coastal Development Permit may be amended in the same manner required for initial approval.
-Amendment requests shall be subject to the appeal provisions of Section 2220.70.080 (Appeal of Coastal Development Permit Decision).
+A Coastal Permit may be amended in the same manner required for initial approval.
+Amendment requests shall be subject to the appeal provisions of Section 22.70.080 (Appeal of Coastal Permit Decision).

-2220.70.140 - Emergency Coastal Development Permits
+22.70.140 - Emergency Coastal Permits